-- 1) Except as required in Sentence (2), every potable water system shall be able to withstand - a) without leaking, a water pressure that is at least equal to the maximum in-service pressure, or - b) an air pressure of not less than 700 kPa for at least 2 h without a drop in pressure. - 2) If a manufacturer states that an air pressure test is not recommended, a water pressure test shall be performed.
-(See Appendix A.)
+- 1) Except as required in Sentence (2), potable water systems shall be able to withstand - a) without leaking, a water pressure that is at least equal to the maximum in-service pressure, or - b) an air pressure of not less than 700 kPa for at least 2 h without a drop in pressure. - 2) If a manufacturer states that an air pressure test is not recommended, a water pressure test shall be performed.
+(See Note A-2.3.7.2.(2).)